-Council is surprised and dissatisfied at the weakness of mitigations proposed for socioeconomic impacts at the LGA level, as shown in the SA Table 10.2 Assessment of residual social risks-construction and Table 10.3 Assessment of residual social risks - operation.
-This is a consequence of the failure of the risk ratings given to a number of potential social and economic impacts of the Project.
+Council is surprised and dissatisfied at the weakness of mitigations proposed for socioeconomic impacts at the LGA level, as shown in the SA Table 10.2 Assessment of residual social risks-construction and Table 10.3 Assessment of residual social risks-operation.

-Council is concerned that the mitigations proposed for most social and economic issues (whether positive or negative) are 'deferred' to post approvals such as the Workforce Accommodation Plan, Workforce Management Plan etc. Council expected tangible mitigations to be presented in the EIS, particularly for Baradine Showground and Camp Cypress, housing & accommodation, employment, skills & training issues, and has specific suggestions as outlined in other sections of this submission (e.g. sections 2.7 and 2.9).
+Council is concerned that the mitigations proposed for most social and economic issues (whether positive or negative) are 'deferred' to post approvals such as the Workforce Accommodation Plan, Workforce Management Plan etc. Council expected tangible mitigations to be presented in the EIS, particularly for housing & accommodation, employment, skills & training issues, and has specific suggestions as outlined in other sections of this submission (eg sections 2.7 and 2.9).